Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image72.png)

-22. Ensure that you get the confirmation that the service was successfully installed and select **OK**.
+22. Ensure that you get the confirmation that the service was successfully installed and select **OK**

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image73.png)

-23. Repeat the steps 20-22 on s03-ascs-1.
+23. Repeat the steps 20-22 on s03-ascs-1

 24. To finalize configuration of the SAP S03 cluster group, create the SAP S03 00 service and the corresponding instance by running the following from the PowerShell ISE window on s03-ascs-0: